magnars/datoms-differ/README.md

 can be read by clojurescript (when datascript is loaded) to create a datascript db.

-If you want to save some bytes over the wire, you can also use `(prune-diffs schema tx-data)` to remove retractions of values that are later asserted.
+If you want to reduce the amount of bytes sent over the wire, you can also use `(prune-diffs schema tx-data)` to remove retractions of values that are later asserted.
 This optimalisation is possible since datascript doesn't have a notion of history.